From Wikipedia

 Description

-[edit]Like many southern ducks, the sexes are similar.
-It is mainly brown with white cheeks and a red-based grey bill (young birds lack the pink).
+[edit]Like many southern ducks, the sexes are similar, though females are slightly smaller and duller in plumage.[7]
+It is mainly brown with white cheeks and a red-based grey bill; juveniles have duller bill.
+The wing has an iridescent green speculum.
+Like the other pintails, it has a slender, acutely pointed tail, though not so marked as in the northern pintail A. acuta.
 It cannot be confused with any other duck in its range.[7]

 Distribution and habitat

 [edit]It is found in the Caribbean, South America, and the Galápagos Islands.
-It occurs on waters with some salinity, such as brackish lakes, estuaries and mangrove swamps.[7]
+It often occurs on waters with some salinity, such as brackish lakes, estuaries and mangrove swamps, but also on freshwater pools and lakes.
+It usually occurs in coastal lowlands, but A. b. rubrirostris occurs as high as 2,550 m in Bolivia.[7]

 Behaviour